drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 #### Quality Assurance Processes:
 * <b>Testing Activities:</b> A crucial component of quality assurance is testing.
-By carrying out various testing tasks like black-box testing, white-box testing, system testing, integration testing, and user acceptance testing, it will guarantee that the system complies with the quality standards .
+By carrying out various testing tasks like black-box testing, white-box testing, and system testing, it will guarantee that the system complies with the quality standards .
 The purpose of the testing operations is to find any flaws or problems in the system and make sure it satisfies the demands of the stakeholders.

 * <b>Test Reports:</b> The documentation specialist will also be responsible for creating test reports.
 These reports will summarise any issues found and include the testing activities' findings.
 The reports will be used to monitor the testing's progress and make sure the system is upholding the necessary quality standards.